 - Call the FES office, send an email, and/or bring a note from home explaining the reason for student(s) to leave early.
 Be sure to state the time and reason on the note.
-Inform both the teacher(s) and the office. - When a parent or guardian comes in to sign student(s) out, the office will call for student(s). - If you are leaving for a medical/dental appointment, please obtain a doctor's excuse slip within 3 days of absence to be readmitted to school. - 4.
+Inform both the teacher(s) and the office. - 2.
+When a parent or guardian comes in to sign student(s) out, the office will call for student(s). - 3.
+If you are leaving for a medical/dental appointment, please obtain a doctor's excuse slip within 3 days of absence to be marked as a medical absence. - 4.
 We will expect the student to return to school if he/she has a morning appointment.
-We expect the student to be at school in the morning if he/she has an afternoon appointment. - Upon return to school, parents are to sign students in at the office.
+We expect the student to be at school in the morning if he/she has an afternoon appointment. - 5.
+Upon return to school, parents are to sign students in at the office.